UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

         }
 ```

-Run the code and familiarise yourself.
+Run the code and familiarize yourself.
 Now add the following to the `RoadVehicle` class :

 ```C#
         public int EngineSerialNumber